kristo-aun/egd-web/README.md

 It is our belief that such a structure should be developed in joint collaboration of EKI and heavy-weight Japanese linguists.
 Recommendations on how to provide more value to Japanese speakers are welcome.

-Hopefully this project will be an inspiration too for the emergence of heavyweight Chinese-Estonian and Korean-Estonian dictionaries.
+Hopefully this project will be an inspiration too for the emergence of Chinese-Estonian and Korean-Estonian dictionaries.

 # Resources
 - Live address: <a href="http://momo.koodur.com">momo.koodur.com</a>